trenthuber/cbs/README.md

 Hello, world!
 ```

-Every subsequent time you run `build`, it will rebuild the entire project, including itself.
+Every subsequent time you run `build`, it will rebuild the entire project, as well as itself.

 ```console
 > build